theanti9/SyncLights/README.md

 If you're looking for the syncing server, you can find it on my profile [here](https://github.com/theanti9/SyncLightsServer).
 More documentation on the sync server to come..

+## Protocol Spec

+Currently the protocol for the SyncLights arduino server is very simple and really only does one thing: Accept pattern definitions.
+It is a standard TCP server.

+> NOTE: Make sure all multi-byte integer values are Network Byte Order!

+Here's the order of things that should be sent:

+1. Initialization byte
+2. Pattern Length - 32-bit integer
+3. Pattern Time - 8-bit integer
+4. *Pattern Length* Instructions (8 bytes each)

+Each instruction goes as follows:

+1. Blank byte (0x00)
+2. Pixel Red Value - byte (0x00 - 0xFF)
+3. Pixel Green Value - byte (0x00 - 0xFF)
+4. Pixel Blue Value - byte (0x00 - 0xFF)
+5. Pixel X Coordinate - 8-bit integer
+6. Pixel Y Coordinate - 8-bit integer
+7. Time Delay - 16-bit integer

+### Initialization byte

+The very first byte that should be sent is called the Initialization byte and is equal to 1 (0x01).

+### Pattern Length

+The pattern length is a 32-bit integer that represents how many "Instructions" or "Steps" there will be.

+### Pattern Time

+The pattern time designates how long to play the submitted pattern for in seconds (0-255)

+### Instructions

+This is where you start reapeating the 8-byte instructions.
+The number of bytes following the Pattern Time should be equal to (8 * Pattern Length)

+* * *

+### Blank Byte

+This should always be 0x00, although it really doesn't matter, it's just the extra byte from storing the 24-bit color value in a 32-bit integer

+### Pixel Red Value

+This byte should be the Red "RGB" value and should be between 0 and 255 (0x00 - 0xFF)

+### Pixel Green Value

+This byte should be the Green "RGB" value and should be between 0 and 255 (0x00 - 0xFF)

+### Pixel Blue Value

+This byte should be the Blue "RGB" value and should be between 0 and 255 (0x00 - 0xFF)

+### Pixel X Coordinate

+This is an 8-bit integer that represents x coordinate on the grid of lights for which light the color should be applied to.

+### Pixel Y Coordinate

+This is an 8-bit integer that represents y coordinate on the grid of lights for which light the color should be applied to.

+### Time Delay

+This is a 16-bit integer that represents the number of *miliseconds* to wait after applying this instruction before moving on to the next one.

+### SyncLights Arduino Server Response

+After a pattern is sent and the arduino parses it, it will reply with the ASCII string "load complete" and close the connection.

 ## Dependencies: